community-z-users/czt/README.txt

 java -jar czt.jar zlive
 +----------------------------+

-  See the usage information for a list of availabe tools.
+  See the usage information for a list of available tools.